YuriyYakymchuk/Reactive-JavaRX/README.md

 # Reactive-JavaRX
-Pat project to try reactive programming in practice
+Pet project to try reactive programming in practice